CPK Insurance

 • Mississippi commercial auto minimum liability is $25,000/$50,000/$25,000, so work vehicles used for garage door service should be reviewed against that floor.

-• Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect shop space, warehouse space, and office rentals.
+• Most commercial leases in Mississippi require proof of general liability coverage, which can affect shop space, warehouse space, and office rentals.

 • Garage door contractors should confirm that hired auto and non-owned auto exposures are addressed if employees drive personal vehicles or use rented vehicles for service calls.